walnuthq/madara-docs/docs/components/prover.md

 In theory, one can use any ZK prover that accepts inputs in the desired format.
 However, most provers do not have the needed tooling available.

 Madara highly encourages using a prover that is compatible with existing tooling.
-Currently the main compatible prover is called [SHARP](https://docs.starknet.io/architecture-and-concepts/provers-overview/).
+Currently the main compatible prover is called [Stone](https://github.com/starkware-libs/stone-prover).
 Other prover options are being built but are not yet ready, such as [Stwo](https://github.com/starkware-libs/stwo).

-To utilize the SHARP prover, it's easiest to use a service called [Atlantic](https://atlanticprover.com/).
+To utilize the Stone prover, it's easiest to use a service called [Atlantic](https://atlanticprover.com/).
 The service also posts the ready proofs to the settlement layer automatically.
 Madara suggests Atlantic when starting an Appchain.

 ## Read more